opennars/opennars-archived/doc/Application-Programs.md

 * "Deactivate switch" deactivates it.

-* perceive/name lets you define new places, you can let NARS go there with "Go-To named" or force the goal "be somewhere" on it in which case NARS will try to get there whatever it involves to make this possible.
+* perceive/name lets you define new places, you can let NARS go there with "Go-To named" or force the goal "be somewhere" on it in which case NARS will try to apply there whatever it involves to make this possible.

 **Request Goal: Force NARS to desire something.**